nokia-eda/terraform-provider-routing-v1alpha1/docs/data-sources/default_interface_list.md

 - `ip_mtu` (Number) Set the IP MTU for the DefaultInterface.
 - `ipv4_addresses` (Attributes List) List of IPv4 addresses in ip/mask form, e.g., 192.168.0.1/24. (see [below for nested schema](#nestedatt--items--spec--ipv4_addresses))
 - `ipv6_addresses` (Attributes List) List of IPv6 addresses in ip/mask form, e.g., fc00::1/120. (see [below for nested schema](#nestedatt--items--spec--ipv6_addresses))
+- `subinterface_index` (Number) Subinterface index to use with this DefaultInterface.
+Ignored for platforms that do not support subinterface index
 - `unnumbered` (String) Enables the use of unnumbered interfaces on the ISL.
 For IPv6, no IP address are configured on the sub-interface and only the link local address will be used.
 If any allocation pool is specified for IPv6 that will take precedence and IPs will be assigned to the interfaces.
 When using eBGP for an underlay protocol, the DefaultInterfaces which are a part of the ISL will be added to the BGP dynamic neighbor list.
 - `vlan_id` (Number) VLAN to use with this DefaultInterface.